powertab/powertabeditor/README.md

   * Download the online installer from http://qt-project.org/downloads.
   * Install the `msvc2013 64-bit` component.
 * Install and open CMake, and browse to select the location of the root directory (e.g. `$HOME/Documents/GitHub/powertabeditor`).
-* Set the build directory to something like `$HOME/Documents/GitHub/powertabeditor/build_cmake`.
+* Set the build directory to `$HOME/Documents/GitHub/powertabeditor/build`.
 * Use the "Add Entry" button to set the `STRING` `CMAKE_PREFIX_PATH` to the `cmake` directory inside Qt's installation directory (e.g. `C:\Qt\5.2.0\qtbase\lib\cmake`)
 * Press `Configure` and select your compiler version (e.g. `Visual Studio 12 Win64`) and then press `Generate`
 * Open the resulting solution (`powertabeditor.sln`) and select `Build Solution` from the `Build` menu.